-- (a) The Human Resources Director will bring the recommendation of the Department Head to hire to the County Administrator or County Board (whichever is applicable) for final approval. - (b) The Human Resources Director or designee and the Department Head or designee will review and evaluate the experience and qualifications of the applicants for a position and may assign experience credit deemed reasonable.
-This will be the starting salary proposed to the County Administrator for approval of the applicant. - (c) Once a candidate is selected for the position, a conditional job offer will be made by the Human Resources Director or designee.
+- (d) The Human Resources Director or designee and the Department Head or designee will review and evaluate the experience and qualifications of the applicants for a position and may assign experience credit deemed reasonable.
+This will be the starting salary proposed to the County Administrator for approval of the applicant. - (e) Once a candidate is selected for the position, a conditional job offer will be made by the Human Resources Director or designee.